hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

         question = models.CharField(max_length=200)

-The `question` attribute will be translated into a column in the databse.
+The `question` attribute will be translated into a column in the database.
 We use a type of ``models.CharField`` because we want to store a string of characters.
 Django has lots more field types for different data types, see the full list here: